googleapis/python-spanner-django/examples/healthchecks/README.md

 ```

 ### Run the server
-With those steps out of the way, and having successfully setup both healthchecks and properly installed django-spanner, we are now ready to get started
+With those steps out of the way, and having successfully setup both healthchecks and properly installed django-google-spanner, we are now ready to get started

 ```shell
 (hc-venv) $ python3 manage.py runserver